 COULD YOU BE ADOPTED AND NOT KNOW?

 With so many people taking DNA tests to trace their family’s history, more people will unexpectedly find themselves in similar situations–though hopefully not as extreme as mine!
-If you’re questioning your own genetic origins, I hope that my experiences can help you find some answers because everyone deserves access to the truth about their own genetics.
+If you are questioning your own genetic origins, I hope my experiences can help you find answers because everyone deserves access to the truth about their own genetics–it is a human right.

 Here are some of the red flags that were present before my adoption discovery: